dave-shawley/pydantic-tornado/docs/index.md

 is a Pydantic model, then the response is serialized and returned to the client.

 Exception handling is another area where this library differs from typical Tornado applications.
 In the `get_item` method, the `ItemNotFoundResponse` is raised when the item is not found.
-This is a subclass of [pydantictornado.api.StructuredError][] which is a wrapper that allows you to return a Pydantic model as the response body.
-This is necessary because Pydantic models cannot subclass [Exception][] and be used in a `raise` statement. `StructuredError` is a generic form of the [tornado.web.HTTPError][] class that carries a Pydantic model as the response body.
+The [api.wrap_error][pydantictornado.api.wrap_error] function returns a wrapper exception that allows you to return a Pydantic model as the response body by raising an exception.
+The wrapper is necessary because Pydantic models cannot subclass [Exception][] and be used in a `raise` statement.
+The `wrap_error` function returns a subclass of [web.HTTPError][tornado.web.HTTPError] that the [pydantictornado.handlers.PydanticErrorHandler][] class knows how to serialize so you need to include that class in the MRO of your request handler when you use this feature.

 The [api.add_error_response][pydantictornado.api.add_error_response] decorator is used to associate the model in the OpenAPI specification.
-It **is not** responsible for trasforming the exception into a response body.
-That is in the [pydantictornado.handlers.PydanticErrorHandler][] class.
-Using a base class for request handlers that pulls together anything else that you need in every request handler is a pretty common pattern in Tornado applications.
+It **is not** responsible for transforming the exception into a response body.
+Using a base class for request handlers that pulls together anything else that you need in every request handler is a pretty common pattern in Tornado applications so it should be as easy as adding `handlers.PydanticErrorHandler` to your base class.

 Now let's look at what the OpenAPI documentation looks like.
 The following screenshot is for the `post` method that we discussed above.